 To refill the tank, simply drive your coach to any LP fuel site.
 Most gas stations have LP refilling stations; some departments stores may have LP tanks as well.
 A certified service representative must fill the tank.
 The tank is located outside the coach because the vapors are dangerous, if there is a leak.
 Never bring the LP containers inside the coach and do not store them in an unventilated area.

 Winterizing Your Motor coach When winter time comes around and camping season is over, what do you do with the motor coach?
 Just park it, right?
 Not so fast.
-You have some chores to do if you want to use your coach again in the spring.
-Exposing your coach to freezing weather without preparation can damage a number of systems, such as water lines, tanks and water heaters.
-And even if you live where cold temperatures are rare, your motor coach still needs attention.
-We recommend you follow these procedures for maintaining your motor coach or that you bring it to Myers Automotive, Inc in Granbury, TX for winterizing.
+You have some chores to do if you want to use your RV again in the spring.
+Exposing your camper to freezing weather without preparation can damage a number of systems, such as water lines, tanks, and water heaters.
+And even if you live where cold temperatures are rare, your motorhome still needs attention.
+We recommend you follow these procedures for maintaining your RV or that you bring it to Myers Automotive, Inc in Granbury, TX for winterizing.
 If you choose to do it yourself, these are some helpful tips.

 • Drain thoroughly all water tanks, holding tanks, lines and pumps to prevent damage to the RV’s water system.
 Don’t drain the tanks onto your front lawn.
 It’s messy and unhealthy.
 Most campgrounds have dump stations you can use for a small fee.
 Also remember to drain the water heater and the toilet.